xavdid/advent-of-code/solutions/README.md

 - common Python data structures (`list`, `dict`, `set`, etc)
 - loops & list comprehensions

-Posts assume readers have read all the previous ones from that year, so I won't re-explain something I've already covered.
+Posts assume readers have read all the previous ones from that year, so I won't re-explain something I've already covered (though I may link back to it).
 I'll typically explain more complex Python patterns, useful stdlib functions, and other ways to approach the puzzle.

 ## Methodology